Daniel-Andarge/AiML-financial-fraud-detection-model/README.md

 # Machine Learning-based Fraud Detection for E-commerce and Banking Transactions

-Adey Innovations Inc. aims to enhance the detection of fraudulent transactions in the e-commerce and banking sectors.
-This project focuses on developing advanced machine learning models to identify fraud with high accuracy by analyzing transaction data, creating sophisticated features, and implementing real-time monitoring systems.
-By improving fraud detection, Adey Innovations Inc. aims to reduce financial losses, bolster transaction security, and build stronger trust with customers and financial institutions.
-The project entails data preprocessing, feature engineering, model development, evaluation, and deployment, ensuring a comprehensive approach to combating fraud.
+The Fraud Detection project for E-commerce and Banking Transactions aims to significantly improve the identification of fraudulent activities within these sectors.
+It focuses on developing advanced machine learning models that analyze transaction data, employ sophisticated feature engineering techniques, and implement real-time monitoring systems to achieve high accuracy in fraud detection.

 ## Table of Contents